Establish a Dial-out Telemetry Connection

 -

-For legacy gRPC dial-out connections you can configure the IP address and routing instance, see Configure gRPC service for Legacy Dial-Out Connection.
+For legacy gRPC dial-out connections configure the IP address and routing instance, see Configure gRPC service for Legacy Dial-Out Connection.

-To monitor a specific system resource, you configure a sensor.
+Configure a sensor to monitor a specific system resource.
 Each sensor configuration requires three main components:

 -